gabrielpfvr/gabrielpfvr/README.md

  👷 Civil Engineer

 - 🔭 I’m currently working on getting a job as developer 😄
-- 🌱 I’m currently learning how to create REST API's using Spring Boot
 - 📫 How to reach me: https://www.linkedin.com/in/gabriel-monteiro-motta/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Back in 2009 I started learning HTML and I stopped so I could work as Administrative Assistant Apprentice